 There are many types of constraints which we have to take into account when considering any application.
 Before preparing your planning application, you would be well advised to find out if any of such constraints apply to your site.
-The most common constraints which may apply within the South Bucks District are discussed below, but there are a number of others which may affect your planning application such as contaminated land, archaeological sites, springs & water courses, pipelines etc. It is not possible to list them all here.
+The most common constraints which may apply within the South Bucks Area are discussed below, but there are a number of others which may affect your planning application such as contaminated land, archaeological sites, springs & water courses, pipelines etc. It is not possible to list them all here.

 Is my site in the Green Belt, a Conservation Area or another designated area eg SSSI,AONB?

 Development within these areas is restricted by National and Local Policy You can find out if your site is in one of these designated areas by looking on the Proposals Map or you can contact us.
 Find out more about Green Belt and Conservation Areas

 Are there any Listed Buildings on the site or nearby?

 Listed Buildings, which are generally buildings of historic and architectural merit, are protected by stricter planning controls than unlisted buildings and to demolish or alter a Listed Building without consent is a criminal offence.
 Find out more about Listed Buildings